moucheng2017/EM-BPL-Semi-Seg/README.md

 ### News

+[2023 Mar 23th] New KL loss updated in libs.Loss.
+The new k-l loss measure k-l distance of any two arbitrary Gaussian dist.
+We added a few flags for the k-l loss, when all flags set up as 0, the k-l loss becomes the one used in our MICCAI paper.
+You can set up flags to other options to choose to learn mean or std or choose not to learn mean or std.

 [2022 Sep 21th] Bayesian Pseudo Label was selected and shortlisted for Young Scientist Award (Best Paper) at MICCAI 2022 main conference (15 finalists / 1825 submissions).

 ### Introduction